Turn $1,000 Into $10,000: Unlock a New Opportunity for Adams County Residents

 0

-Brothers Redevelopment currently has 32 openings available in a new grant program for Adams County residents!
+Brothers Redevelopment Currently Has 32 Openings Available in a New Grant Program for Adams County Residents!

 Adams County residents looking to buy their first home, start a business, or pursue higher education have an opportunity through Brothers Redevelopment's Individual Development Account (IDA) Savings Program.
-The program offers a substantial savings match that can significantly impact participants' ability to achieve these financial goals.
+This program offers a substantial savings match that can significantly impact participants' ability to achieve these financial goals.

 This program represents one approach to addressing wealth-building challenges that many working families face.
 By requiring personal savings contributions and providing substantial matching funds, the IDA model aims to create sustainable pathways to asset ownership and economic stability.